espin086/angel-investor/README.md

 ## Evaluation Metrics
 ---
-The evaluation metrics will be precision, recall, and accuracy metrics common to classification problems.
+The evaluation metrics will be Precision (True Positive / (True Positive + False Positive)) and ROC-AUC.
 The goal is to reduce the likelihood of missing out on a really great start-up because one didn't invest in it.
 Thus the goal is to reduce the number of 'false negatives' when asking the question, 'does this start-up have a chance of being acquired?'.

 ## Project Design
 ---
 The project will be designed in the following way.

-* Data will be explored and cleaned
+* Data will be explored and cleaned including:
+    * Scaling and normalizing the data
+    * An assessment will be made to drop missing values or to use imputation to fill in missing values
+    * Outliers in the data will be detected using a Random Cut Forest Algorithm, careful attention will be made in how to handle the outliers.
+If they are data errors then they will be deleted, but in this case an outlier may be a start-up that turns out to be Facebook or Google and we would not want to drop them as those are the kinds of start-ups that angel investors would NOT want to miss.
-* Exploratory analysis will determine the right variables to include in the model
+* Exploratory analysis will determine the right variables to include in the model, resulting in:
+     * Testing of variable reduction techniques like Principal Component Analysis
+     * Dropping of redundant variables
 * Feature engineering will extract relevant information to improve model performance
-* A model will be trained on a training set and evaluated on a test set
+* A model will be trained on a training set and evaluated on a test set, several models will be attemped to classify the changes of a start-up succeeding:
+     * K-Nearest Neighbors
+     * Linear Learner
+     * XGBoost Algorithm
 * A production endpoint accessible via API (API Gateway/Lambda) will be created to deploy the model